TheNotary/edu_talk_template/README.md

 Here is a template I use for giving talks.
 The work flow follows:

 1) Generate an essay for the talk you'll give in essay.md (please write it in the exact manor in which you intend to read it).
-2) Generate slides as you're writing the essay.md, they're located in the /slides section
+2) Generate slides as you're writing the essay.md, they're located in the `slides/index.html`
 3) Profit .....just kidding =(